24th International Exhibition on Packaging. Equipment and Materials - OZuPACK 2024

 26 - 28 March 2024 Uzexpocenter NEC, Tashkent, Uzbekistan

-President of Uzbekistan Shavkat Mirziyoyev got acquainted with the presentation of investment projects that will be implemented in Khorezm region on 23 March.
+On 15 March, President of Uzbekistan Shavkat Mirziyoyev got acquainted with the presentation of investment projects that are planned to be implemented in Kashkadarya region and the electric power industry.